 Stock Ownership Policy.
 The Nominating/Corporate Governance Committee believes that the Directors of the Company should maintain a level of equity holdings in the Company that will further align the interests of Directors with the Company's stockholders.
 The Board adopted a Stock Ownership Policy for Directors, which was effective January 1, 2008.
-Under this policy, Directors must own shares equal to six times their annual retainer by January 1, 2013, or five years from the date he or she became a member of the Board.
-No Director covered by the policy is permitted to sell any shares of Company stock granted to such Director under any Company award agreement (except to pay the exercise price of stock options or taxes generated as a result of equity grants) until such time as the Director satisfies the stock ownership requirement.
+Under this policy, Directors must own shares equal to six times their annual retainer.
+No Director covered by the policy is permitted to sell any shares of Company stock until such time as the Director satisfies the stock ownership requirement.
 Restricted stock, RSUs and stock owned outright count toward the Company's Stock Ownership Policy requirements.
-However, RSUs are not reflected as shares beneficially owned in the "Principal Stockholders and Management Ownership" table.
+However, RSUs are not reflected as shares beneficially owned in the "Principal Stockholders and Management Ownership" table unless (i) the award is scheduled to vest within 60 days of the measurement date, (ii) the award is fully vested but deferred (and payable on a separation from service with the Company), or (iii) the award (or a portion of the award) is vested either due to the Director's eligibility for retirement or early retirement pursuant to the award agreement under which the RSU was granted.

-Should a Director covered by the policy fail to have the required amount accumulated after five years, the issuance of further equity awards to such Director may be discontinued until such time as the Director has complied with the policy.
 The Nominating/Corporate Governance Committee monitors ownership levels annually.
-As of the review completed in 2012, all of the Directors have met their ownership requirements except for Messrs.
-Philip and Spinner and Ms. Stipp who became members of the Board in 2011, 2011 and 2012, respectively, and thus have five years to meet their ownership requirements.
+As of the review completed in 2013, all of the Directors have met their ownership requirements except for Ms. Stipp who became a member of the Board in 2012.